vmichal/can-bootloader/doc/integration_procedure.md

 Make sure you meet these requirements:
   - C++20 toolchain (GCC 10 and higher)
   - Ability to modify your linker script
-  - UFSEL is already a submodule of yours and you use `UFSEL/Assertion`
+  - UFSEL is already a submodule of yours and you use `UFSEL/Assertion` and `UFSEL/BitOperations`.

 ## Detailed procedure guide